Pure Comparative Negligence: What is it?

 If you have been injured due to the actions of someone else’s negligence, you need to know about comparative negligence laws and what you can expect in court.
 You also need to understand the difference between joint and several liability and apportionment of fault.
 This information will help you decide whether to accept a settlement offer or take your case to trial.

-If you have specific questions regarding comparative negligence, schedule a confidential consultation right now regarding any California injury or accident by calling (858) 999-2870.
+If you have specific questions regarding comparative negligence, schedule a confidential consultation right now to see if it is worth hiring a San Diego personal injury attorney regarding any California injury or accident by calling (858) 999-2870.